 Hawthorne infused tea

-This plant is chock full of good stuff – not least its calming effects in general, but also its relaxing power over the cardiovascular system which can lower blood pressure and subsequently take some of the bite out of nightly stress.
+This plant is chock full of good stuff.
+Not least its calming effects in general, but also its relaxing power over the cardiovascular system which can lower blood pressure and subsequently take some of the bite out of nightly stress.

 This is another tea for sleeping that’s also abundant in flavonoids, just like the green tea, which we already know comes with its own battery of positive effects on the body.
 Another perk?
 Hawthorne tea is safe to drink regularly throughout the day, with no real warnings to go with it.